Question: The Holy Spirit is __________.

 - How can the Holy Spirit have more of me?

 The answers to these questions will become obvious as we come to know the person of the Holy Spirit through this series: God the Holy Spirit!

-I. The three distinctive characteristics of personality are knowledge, emotions, and will.
-Any entity that thinks, feels and wills is a person.
+I. The three distinctive personality characteristics are knowledge, emotions, and will.
+Any entity that thinks feels, and wills is a person.
 We will examine the Bible to show that the Holy Spirit has these characteristics of a person:

 The Holy Spirit is not simply an influence that illuminates our minds to comprehend the truth but a Being who Himself knows the truth.
 (1 Corinthians 2:10,11.
 Nehemiah 9:20)